shawnvera/to-do-list/pseudocode.md

         Check off or cross out all items in one click as a "completed all" function Ability to press a button and all checked off items become active again

-     -should have:
+     Should have:
         Remove all completed items (soft delete/archive)
         Use LocalStorage to persist data on a revisit or reloading of the page.
 With this implementation add a useEffect hook to access localStorage.

-    -could have:
+    Could have:
         Create a flow diagram for the front end architecture to be used in an MVP Edit To-Do's inline with a doubleclick Add a separate “Reminders” set of functionality Add due dates and alarms to the to-dos that handle pop ups in your browser in an elegant fashion Automatically mark to-dos with a new status based on done/not done and the time it was due.

-    -won't have:
+    Won't have:

 **Atomic design**

+    Organisms:
+        input field
-    organisms: input field, to do list item(s)., clear completed button
+        to do list item(s)
+        clear completed button

+    Molecules:
+        todo heading
-    molecules: todo heading, no. of items left on the todo list
+        no. of items left on the todo list

+    Atoms:
-    atoms: text
+        text

+**KANBAN**

+    Stories:

+        As a user I want to enter an item, so I remember to complete this item As a user I want to have the ability to mark an item as completed, so that the item is removed from my list As a user I want to view completed items in a separate list, so that they can be viewed at a later time As a user I want to view all items, so that I can see what has been completed and needs work As a user I want to view active items in a list, so that I can see what is still outstanding As a user I want a way to clear all completed items, so that all unnecessary items can be removed from view As a user I want a view of how many opens items are left, so that I always have a clear view of how many items are left

 **Procedural**